The hidden cost of “Cheap” Solar?

 untitled-1200-x-400-px-11

-To an Installer less experienced, the Total Generation Meter (TGM) may seem like an optional extra or something a customers energy company deals with – in the case below this lack of fundamental knowledge has cost a homeowner a £900 clawbacks, and may result in losing thousands in future FIT earnings.
+To an Installer less experienced, the Total Generation Meter (TGM) may seem like an optional extra or something a customer’s energy company deals with – in the case below this lack of fundamental knowledge has cost a homeowner a £900 clawback, and may result in losing thousands in future FIT earnings.

 The Technical Oversight

-A customer recently approached us seeking help after a solar battery installation from a low-cost provider went wrong.
+A customer recently approached us seeking help after a botched solar battery installation from a low-cost provider.
 They chose the cheapest quote on the market, but it ended up costing them significantly more in the long run.

 The previous installer failed to fit a bidirectional Total Generation Meter (TGM)—a critical piece of equipment they likely didn’t even know was required for this specific configuration.